-- five or more people are employed; - a licence under an enactment is in force in respect of the premises; or - an Alterations Notice requiring this is in force.
+- five or more people are employed; - a licence is in force in respect of the premises; or - an Alterations Notice requiring this is in force.

 The recorded fire risk assessment and emergency plan should be kept available for inspection by the Fire Authority.
 For more information contact the local Fire Safety Office.